Home/ Flat tops/ Arch tops/ Pictures/ Inventory/ Music/ Current/

 (link to "thelist")

 Testimonials: Yes, folks, over the years a number of you have said nice things about my work.
-Most of these quotes are used with permission, for the rest, please let me know if
+Most of these quotes are used with permission, for the rest, please let me know if more discretion is required.

 Bruce